Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 over down: klattermusen | atle 2.0 jacket, heidrun 2.0 shorts

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 It's not a trick, but if you're hot, take off your clothes immediately, and if you're cold, put them on immediately.
 The trick to layering is not to be lazy.
 Once you've mastered that, the next step is to take off your clothes if you think you're going to get hot, and put on your clothes if you think you're going to get cold.
 If you're hiking in the mountains and are climbing a long, steep climb or a windy ridge, be sure to be conscious of observing and predicting the route and conditions a little ways ahead

-GAME guide
+CIRCLE GAME guide service

-[Main guide area] All over Hokkaido
+[Main guiding area] All of Hokkaido

 [Profile]

-Born in Nanae Town, Hokkaido.
-Based in Sapporo, he guides backcountry skiing in the winter and guides a wide range of Hokkaido's natural scenery in the summer.
-He likes to combine climbing and skiing.
+Originally from Nanae Town, Hokkaido, based in Sapporo, he guides backcountry skiing in winter and explores Hokkaido's nature extensively in summer.
+He enjoys combining climbing and skiing.

 , JMGA Ski Guide Stage II

-COLOR SPORT CLUB |Tomohiro Shakawa
+COLOR SPORT CLUB |Tomohiro Sagawa

-high season layering
+High season layering

 Outer layer: PERMANENT UNION |KOVAL JACKET & KOVAL BIB PANTS